-1) I have completed a government approved 'Advanced Diploma of Acupuncture' with AIAS.
+1) I will complete a government approved 'Advanced Diploma of Acupuncture' with AIAS by the end of this year.
 As with most advanced diploma courses throughout Australia that require 200-300 hours of clinical training, we were required to complete 300 hours of clinical training, which falls short of the 390 hours proposed by the CMBA draft.
-This potential discrimination will affect hundreds of past students from colleges and universities Australia wide (with the exception of students who studied in Victoria).
+This potential discrimination will affect hundreds of both present and past students from colleges and universities Australia wide (with the exception of students who studied in Victoria).